ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Effect of Food

-No differences in the Cmax and AUC of berotralstat were observed following administration with a high-fat meal, however the median Tmax was delayed by 3 hours, from 2 hours (fasted) to 5 hours (fed).
+No clinically significant differences in the Cmax and AUC of berotralstat were observed following administration with a high-fat meal, however the median Tmax was delayed by 3 hours, from 2 hours (fasted) to 5 hours (fed).

 Distribution